 State of Digital Publishing speaks with Genius’ Executive Editor Insanul Ahmed, about the state of music journalism and Genius – how to succeed as a professional, identifying trends (the power of 3), tips for growing an audience and what’s ahead for music, the profession, and Genius.

 Note: At the time of this recording there were several mentions of the Needle Drop and how he is associated with the ALT-Right however, this video debunks this claim.
-Every interviewee is entitled to their opinion and State of Digital Publishing reconfirms its position of taking any political preference or bias to an individual.
+Every interviewee is entitled to their opinion and State of Digital Publishing reconfirms its position of not taking any political preference or bias from an individual.

 Vahe Arabian: Welcome to the State of Digital Publishing Podcast.
 State of Digital Publishing is an online publication covering media technology trends, perspectives, and news for online publishing and media professionals.
 We hope that as developers better develop audiences by encouraging others and sharing knowledge, experience, and practical advice in order to act as a bridge between startups and established companies.
 I brought with me today Insanul Ahmed from Genius.
 He’s the Executive Editor and he’s responsible for the social media strategy and is Editor at Large.
 Welcome, how are you?